KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/README.md

 ## Isolation Window

-The **Isolation Window** page allows users to adjust the isolation window settings (Centre and Width of the isolation window) to observe how these adjustments affect the visualisation of the mass spectrometry data.
+The **Isolation Window** page allows users to adjust the isolation window settings (centre and width of the isolation window) to observe how these adjustments affect the visualisation of the MS data.

 For the code of the Isolation Window, see the [Isolation_Window.py](https://github.com/KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/blob/main/pages/Isolation_Window.py) file.